 Sure, I had my top 3 schools based on what they looked like on paper (rankings, publication rates, etc); and really, I even had what I thought was my top choice.
 It had history, a prestigious faculty, and I was seriously considering accepting their offer as soon as they called.

 But, based on the advice of my mentor at the time, I made the decision to visit each and every program, and meet with the current graduate students.

-Before I left on my 2013 US Tour de Grad Schools, I made a list of the pros and cons for each program, and ranked them based on an overall score.
+Before I left on this US Tour de Grad Schools, I made a list of the pros and cons for each program, and ranked them based on an overall score.